PawanKolhe/color-calendar/README.md

 Check what fonts the [theme](#themes) needs or pass your own fonts in [options](#options-fonts).

 ### NPM
+> _You might need to use a module bundler such as webpack, rollup, parcel, etc._
 #### Installation
 ```bash
 npm i color-calendar